FelixdelasPozas/TrayWeather/readme.md

 If 'TrayWeather' hasn't a translation for your language you can collaborate and translate the application using the [Qt Linguistic Tools](https://doc.qt.io/qt-5/qtlinguist-index.html) (available [here](https://github.com/lelegard/qtlinguist-installers)) or manually editing the ['empty' translation source file](https://raw.githubusercontent.com/FelixdelasPozas/TrayWeather/master/languages/empty.ts) and making a pull request.
-Currently it's just 373 texts.
+Currently it's just 385 texts.

-To do it manually just edit the 'empty translation' file and replace the untranslated messages:
+To do it manually just edit the 'empty translation' file in the 'languages' directory (empty.ts) and replace the untranslated messages, for example:

 ```
     <message>